fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_32.jpg)

-Figure 3.32: Applying the logistic function to a list
+Caption: Applying the logistic function to a list

 In this exercise, you used the `lambda` function to find the list of values by using `map`.